 As well as a guided tour of Kilkenny Castle, the group enjoyed a spot of lunch at the Design Centre and spent time discovering other local attractions, including Rothe House and St Canice’s Cathedral.
-Their itinerary also included dinner and an evening of traditional Irish music at Kyteler’s Inn.
+Their itinerary, designed by Fáilte Ireland, also included dinner and an evening of traditional Irish music at Kyteler’s Inn.
 They stayed at the Pembroke Hotel on Patrick Street.

 Caroline Brunel, Tourism Ireland’s manager in the Nordic Region, said: “Tourism Ireland is delighted that this group have taken time out from their busy schedules to come and visit Kilkenny and Ireland.
 For many, it was their first time here and they were extremely impressed by our rich heritage and wonderful scenery, as well as by the hospitality and friendliness of the people they met.
 Familiarisation visits such as these are extremely important, as they help tour operators and travel agents to get to know what we have to offer potential Finnish holidaymakers; the aim is to enthuse them about the destination so that when they return to Finland, they are better equipped to advise their clients on future travel plans.